mienaikoe/ziyu/Lore/Plot.md

 ### Part 2 - Kip
-Ch8
+_Ch_
 Kip is in Ulu.
 He finds Cas and Wan.
 They survive the cold.

+_Ch_
-Kip ventures into the forest, gets trapped, watches as his cohort gets captured.
-(Forest is one big tree that never dies)
+Kip ventures into the forest, gets trapped.
+(Forest is one big tree that never dies, becomes their religion).
+Kip tries to share about the obstruction, but the champion laughs and enslaves him along with the rest of the group.

-Ch9
-Kip tries to share about the obstruction, but they all laugh and enslave them, give Kip the worst job.
+_ch_
 Cas notices that they hunt and eat a giant sea mammal they call shayadj after the Palinian word for water and deer [sha=water yadj=deer].
 They infer that the shadesteaders might survive the darkness longer than anyone on the continent, and that there must be boats that catch shayadj.

-Ch10
+_ch_
+Kip is caught trying to steal a boat, becomes a runner for the hunting games of the leaders.
+Wan's mother is one of the leaders.
+She helps Kip escape.

+_Ch_
+Cas uses the intel Kip uncovered to successfully steal a boat, and pick up Kip.
+They go on an adventure to Heiko.

+_Ch_
 On the first night, Kip and Cas search for these boats and uncover
   perm1: a barely living shayadj with a clearly intelligent mind that they try to help.
 They do not have a written or oral communication, but they are very expressive with gesture.
 The shayadj reads their intentions and guides them to ...
   perm2: a boat which they take and find ... a luminescent city underwater - the home of the shayadj.

-Ch11
+_ch_
 Kip and Cas uncover secrets of how they live underwater in Ulu(geothermal warmth and energy).